 Historic and cultural impacts were evaluated.
 The applicant has provided both an architectural study and an archeological study of the subject property.
 These reports were supplemented by two addendums.
 The reports were conducted pursuant to the applicant's State Corporation Commission permit requests, in accordance with applicable standards, and with Virginia Department of Historic Resources (VDHR) collaboration.
 The Architectural Survey (with addendum) was conducted to determine if above ground resources were located onsite which could be included in the Virginia Landmarks Register or the National Register of Historic Places (VLR/NRHP).
-The survey examined the project's buildable area for these resources and found seven new resources which were evaluated and determined to be ineligible for inclusion into the VLR/NRHP either due to diminished integrity or lacking architectural significance.
-Two cemeteries were identified and are being preserved with individual 100-foot non-disturbance buffers.
-VDHR concurred with the applicant's findings via mail on August 3, 2018.

-An archeological study was conducted (with addendum) which resulted in the findings of 38 Native American sites, 9 historic sites (3 of which include a Native American artifact location), and 10 other sites related or potentially related to gold prospecting or mining.
-The addendum found another 18 potential resources.
-None of these findings were recommended for inclusion into the VLR/NRHP.
+Overall, the archaeological survey identified and documented a number of Native American Lithic sites, possible domestic structure 19th century foundation ruins, and a gold prospecting or mine site.
+Archaeological findings in this area were recommended not eligible for VLR/NRHP.
 The findings were supported by VDHR via mail on July 5, 2018 and the addendum on August 3, 2018.